connais10/beware_HackOWeen/README.md

 User Instructions:
 1) Clone the github repository.
+2) Ensure that you have a c++ compiler
-2) Open game-loop.cc
+3) Open game-loop.cc
-3) Compile and Run (preferably with full screen terminal)
+4) Compile and Run (preferably with full screen terminal)

 Completeness:
 Creativity: Implemented unique ideas from scratch while being limited to text based visual.